Beatrice-Severance/Fungal-Amplicon-Sequencing/README.md

 - [Technical support](http://drive5.com/usearch/manual/support.html)

 # Create Taxonomy
 Fungal taxonomy is created utilizing the UNITE database.
 Multiple taxonomy programs are used, SINTAX and NBC (Naive Baysian Classifier).
 SINTAX is able to classify mock sequences used in the experiment that the NBC commonly misses.
 However, SINTAX does not classify some well-known sequences, so the NBC algorithm is used to fill in the gaps.
 Both programs use the otus_R1.fasta file created in the clustering step as input.
-The NBC file was used as the base for eventual R integration in a phyloseq object after manually adding SINTAX mock sequences into corresponding unidentified NBC rows.
 The mock sequences used come from the following [manuscript](https://doi.org/10.7717%2Fpeerj.4925).

 ## [NBC Taxonomy](https://github.com/Beatrice-Severance/Fungal-Amplicon-Sequencing/blob/main/ASAX_Scripts/5_DADA2_NBC.sh)